Prajwal-101/Diabetes-Prediction/README.md

 and outputs the class that is the mode of the classes or classification or mean prediction (regression) of the individual trees.

 _Algorithm-_

-• The first step is to select the “R” features from the total features “m” where R<<M.
+• The first step is to select the “R” features from the total features “m” where R<<M.<br>
-• Among the “R” features, the node using the best split point.
+• Among the “R” features, the node using the best split point.<br>
-• Split the node into sub nodes using the best split.
+• Split the node into sub nodes using the best split.<br>
-• Repeat a to c steps until ”l” number of nodes has been reached.
+• Repeat a to c steps until ”l” number of nodes has been reached.<br>
-• Built forest by repeating steps a to d for “a” number of times to create “n” number of trees.
+• Built forest by repeating steps a to d for “a” number of times to create “n” number of trees.<br>